nathanjh-28/nathanjh-28/README.md

 ## Nathan J Harris

-I’m a software developer and current computer science student with a unique background in lighting console programming for major film productions.
+I’m a software developer and recent computer science graduate with a unique background in lighting console programming for major film productions.
 After a successful career working with academy award winning talent, I transitioned into software development to apply my problem-solving and communication skills to new challenges.
 I specialize in building tools that simplify complex processes and help people focus on what matters most.

 With a strong mix of technical expertise and creativity, I’ve worked on systems programming, machine learning research, and full-stack applications.
 I’m passionate about creating impactful software solutions and collaborating with talented teams to solve difficult problems.

-As I complete my computer science studies, I’m focused on roles where I can leverage my diverse experience and technical skills to build innovative solutions for businesses and users.
+I’m focused on roles where I can leverage my diverse experience and technical skills to build innovative solutions for businesses and users.

 Feel free to connect: nathan@nathanjharris.com